jdtsmith/mlscroll/README.md

 # Why

-I really only used scrollbars to give a visual indication of position and file length.
-Recently I added `(scroll-bar-mode -1)` to my init, but missed having that information.
+I really only used scrollbars for a visual indication of position and file length.
+Recently, to save space, I added `(scroll-bar-mode -1)` to my init, but missed having that information.
 A percentage in the mode line (like `25%`) is not very glaceable, and gives no information about the total line length.
 I wanted something very fast and very light weight, plus I'm not so into [rainbow cats](https://github.com/TeMPOraL/nyan-mode).

 # Info